 On April 13, 2020, the Company received approximately \$152,000 through the Paycheck Protection Program ("PPP") of the CARES Act in the form of a low interest loan.
-PPP loans may be forgiven, in whole or in part, if the proceeds are used for payroll and other permitted purposes in accordance with the requirements of the PPP and if certain other requirements are met.
-These loans carry a fixed rate of 1.00% and a term of two years, if not forgiven, in whole or in part.
-Payments are deferred for the first ten months after the completion of the loan forgiveness period.
-The Small Business Administration has notified the Company that, effective as of April 22, 2021, all principal and accrued interest under the PPP loan has been forgiven.
+The Small Business Administration notified the Company that, effective as of April 22, 2021, all principal and accrued interest under the PPP loan has been forgiven.